 steroid use, and inability to follow postoperative instructions.
 Any health concerns should be discussed with your foot and ankle orthopaedic surgeon.

-The surgical repair of an acute or chronic rupture of the Achilles tendon typically occurs in an outpatient setting.
-This means the patient has surgery and goes home the same day.
+Surgery for an acute or chronic rupture of the Achilles tendon typically occurs in an outpatient setting.
+This means you will have surgery and go home the same day.
 Numbing medicine is placed into the leg around the nerves to help decrease

-pain after surgery.
+pain after

+surgery.
 This is called a nerve block.
-Patients are then put to sleep and placed in a position that gives the surgeon access to the ruptured tendon.
-Repair of an acute rupture usually takes between 30 minutes to one hour.
-Repair of a chronic
+You will then be put to sleep and placed in a position that gives the surgeon access to the ruptured tendon.
+Repair of an acute rupture usually takes between 30 minutes and one hour.
+Repair of a chronic rupture

 At six weeks patients usually are allowed full weightbearing out of the cast or boot.
-Physical therapy is started to restore ankle range of motion.
-Strengthening of the calf muscles and Achilles is gradually allowed as the tendon heals.
-Patients usually
+You may start physical therapy to restore ankle range of motion.
+Your surgeon will gradually allow strengthening exercise for the calf muscles and Achilles as the tendon

-are able to return to full activity by six months.
-It may be more than a year before a patient achieves full recovery.
+heals.
+Patients usually are able to return to full activity by six months, but it may be more than a year before they achieve full recovery.